 The University of York is based across two campuses away from the city centre in the village of Heslington.
 The city centre of York itself is fairly small.
 There are regular bus services from campus to the city centre, and a number of traffic-calmed roads suitable for cycling.
 Residents and students walk or cycle as the city and surrounding area is generally flat and easy to navigate.
-More information about navigation and travel will be available on Travel.
+More information about navigation and travel is available on Travel.

 Yes, there are spaces on campus that have been allocated for staff or students wishing to breastfeed or express milk in private.
 Facilities can also be found by searching "breastfeeding rooms" or “baby changing” on the interactive campus map.